Contact us

 1. Go to Settings, then Safari.

-2. Go to Privacy and Security, and you will see the option to Block cookies to adjust the type of blocking you want to perform.
+2. Go to Privacy and Security; you will see the option Block cookies to adjust the type of blocking you want to apply.

 Android Devices